Lucyjpjones/lj-fscr/README.md

     > Resolving deltas: 100% (145/145), done.
 Unpacking objects: 100% (10/10), done.
     ```

-    Now, you have a local copy of your fork of the Wean Cuisine repository.
+    Now, you have a local copy of your fork of the FSCR repository.

     > **Note:** The repository name and output numbers that you see on your computer, representing the total file size, etc, may differ from the example I have provided above.

-8. Add an env.py file to your workspace to include your environment variables (more details below).
+8. Either store your sensive data in your environment settings or add an env.py file to your workspace (more details below).

    > **Note:** Contact the site owner if you want more information on the environment variables that have been included.